 Does insurance cover the colonoscopy kit?

 The most expensive screening test available to Americans is colonoscopy.
-According to data, more than 10 million Americans are screened for colon cancer each year, costing $10 billion for colonoscopies alone.
+According to data, more than 10 million Americans are screened for colon cancer each year, collectively spending $10 billion on colonoscopies alone.

-The U.S. Preventive Services Task Force (USPSTF) strongly advises that all Americans undergo proactive colonoscopy to reduce the death rate from colon cancer.
+The U.S. Preventive Services Task Force (USPSTF) strongly advises that all Americans undergo proactive colonoscopies to reduce the death rate from colon cancer.

 A federal law was passed that reduces the out-of-pocket costs of colonoscopy to encourage more people to undergo colorectal cancer screening.